naokiyokoyama/data_augmentation_from_video/README.md

 ## Step 1: Background scenery photos

 Add several scenery photos to the `data/bg` directory.
 There is a python script in there that will resize them to an appropriate size once you have finished putting all your images in there.
+They must end in either `.JPG` or `.jpg`.

 ## Step 2: Recording videos